Shakespeare’s The Tempest, the Great Globe, and The Ageless Wisdom

-With the parting lines, ‘As you from crimes would pardoned be/Let your indulgence set me free’, Prospero delivers the powerful message of brotherhood from the Master of the Piscean Age, ‘Do unto others as you would have done unto you’ – a way of relationship that his audience and contemporary audiences 400 years later, having entered the new era, have not yet fully mastered.
+With the parting lines, ‘As you from crimes would pardoned be/Let your indulgence set me free’, Prospero delivers the powerful message of Brotherhood from the Master of the Piscean Age – a way of relationship that his audience and contemporary audiences 400 years later, having entered the new era, have not yet fully mastered.

-As the audience leave the theatre and step out into the streets they are left free by the playwright to choose.
-Will they indulge in the abuse of power?
-Will they choose corruption, manipulation, resentment, revenge, suffering, and the wielding of a temporal power without love?
+As the audience leave the theatre and step out into the streets they are free to re-align.

-Or will they renounce the fiction of the ‘little life . . . rounded in a sleep’, and re-awaken?
+Or will they begin to renounce the fiction of the ‘little life . . . rounded in a sleep’, and re-awaken?

-Will they join Prospero, and become aware of the consequences of such indulgence and contraction, and instead choose a power that is truly humble, harmonious, one which benefits all – the beginning of a grander, more universal magic and majesty.
+Will they join Prospero, and become aware of the consequences of the indulgence in ‘rough magic’ and instead choose a power that is truly humble, harmonious, glorious, one which benefits all – the beginning of a grander, more universal magic and majesty?

 Accordingly, and successively after a small period of re-adjustment, the Path of Return begins, a path that at first will seem totally new but, as it is walked (lived), seemingly as a novice, one realises that each step is a footprint revisited.